ersenal/backbase-frontend-exercise-2.2/README.md

 ## Features

-This solution includes the following features:
+This solution includes the following features.

-- Functional requirements defined within the specification:
+**Functional requirements defined within the specification**:

 - Display the current weather situation (average temperature and wind strength) for a list of 5 European cities

 - Clicking on a list item shows the weather forecast for the next hours

 - Use a chart for extra points.
 This solution charts the predicted temperature

-- Non-functional requirements defined within the specification:
+**Non-functional requirements defined within the specification**:

 - This solution is a single page application

 - This solution uses the ES6 standard (see [tsconfig.json](tsconfig.json))

 - No scaffolding tools have been utilised

 - Instructions on how to run the solution have been provided

 - No out-of-the-box plug-ins have been used

 - A readme file has been created, describing what has been done

 - In-line code comments have been provided to explain low-level decisions

 - A summary has been provided in this file to explain higher-level architectural decisions

-- Functional requirements _not_ defined within the specification:
+**Functional requirements _not_ defined within the specification**:

 - Provide the ability to select a temperature unit (Kelvin, Fahrenheit, or Celsius)

 - Error handling

-- Non-functional requirements _not_ defined within the specification:
+**Non-functional requirements _not_ defined within the specification**:

 - Unit testing

 - Minification of assets and CSS extraction in production builds

 - Hot-reload in development

 - Full linting and formatting setup (_tslint_, _prettier_, _husky_)

 - No hard-coded API key, it can be passed in via an environment variable (see [.env.example](.env.example)) defined in a _.env_ file

 ## UI/UX